 - bacon - cooked and crumbled

-- Vegetarian – Make your baked cauliflower casserole vegetarian by omitting the bacon.
+- Vegetarian - Make the baked cauliflower casserole vegetarian by omitting the bacon.

 Chop the cauliflower into bite-sized pieces.